 - John Robinson - Auckland

 We have a wider membership base of regional representatives throughout New Zealand.
 We try to cover the whole country, although at times we do have gaps.
-At present, we cover most of the North Island, Nelson, Christchurch and surrounding areas.
-Our members include the Executive Committee as listed above, together with the following people.
+Our members include the Executive Committee as listed above, together with the following people:

 - Andrew Clemow - Whangarei